 ECSC hosts two large, multi-day meetings per year where all of the trustees of each electric cooperative and many of its senior leadership are invited to attend.
 Most of the expenses of attendance (food, lodging, travel, etc.) are paid by the cooperatives who attend, but there are four notable exceptions to that rule.
 First, a buffet breakfast is provided each day for meeting participants.
 Second, lunch is provided on one of the meeting days.
 Third, a welcome reception is provided on one of the days.
 Fourth, light refreshments are provided in conjunction with each of the meeting sessions (including break-out sessions).
-Like board meetings, we do not have a record of who consumed food and who did not, but the cumulative average food/refreshment expense in conjunction with ECSC hosted meetings would be \$486.01 per person for the year.
+Like board meetings, we do not have a record of who consumed food and who did not, but the cumulative average food/refreshment expense in conjunction with ECSC hosted meetings would be \$515.73 per person for the year.
 All Board Members had an opportunity to receive this benefit.

-Occasionally, meeting locations or weather can produce a unique circumstance that warrants an additional service that might fall within the realm of an expense or benefit that might be captured by the disclosure requirements of the statute.
-In 2022, there was a unique circumstance where the distance between the lodging accommodations and the meeting location, combined with bad weather, made the provision of a shuttle between the two locations necessary.
-We do not have a record of who used the shuttle, but the average cost of the shuttle service for the entire event would be \$11.26 per person for the year.
+Occasionally, meeting locations or weather can produce a unique circumstance that warrants an additional service.
+In 2023, there was a unique circumstance where the distance between the lodging accommodations and the meeting location, combined with bad weather, made the provision of a shuttle between the two locations necessary.
+We do not have a record of who used the shuttle, but the average cost of the shuttle service for the entire event would be \$9.01 per person for the year.
 All Board Members had an opportunity to receive this benefit.